 What Is Innovation Facilitation?

-Companies have noticed that when people co-create, the results of that collaboration are often more positive than the results someone would be able to produce alone.
-A person who can mediate the creative process of a group is a crucial part in the process of promoting innovation within an organisation.
+Companies have noticed that when people co-create, the results of that collaboration are often more positive than the results, someone would be able to produce alone.
+A person who can mediate the creative process of a group is a crucial part of the process of promoting innovation within an organisation.

 Facilitation is a concept based on this ability; a facilitator is a person who can mediate and moderate interactions, give the right cues, point people in the best direction for innovation to be achieved in the fastest way.
 An Innovation Facilitator will act not only as a “collective thinking organiser” but also as the main source of knowledge the group they are mediating.